 Then and Now Certification - It is intended that the fiscal officer's certification be secured at the time a purchase order is issued or a contract is executed.
 If timely certification was not obtained, contracts or purchase orders may be certified at the time of payment but the certification must indicate that, both at the time the order was placed (then) and at the current time (now), a sufficient sum was appropriated for the purpose of such contract and is in the treasury or in process of collection to the credit of an appropriate fund free from any previous encumbrances.
-If the amount exceeds \$3,000, the Village Council has thirty days from the receipt of such certificate to approve payment by resolution.
-If approval is not made within thirty days, there is no legal liability on the part of the Village.
+If the amount exceeds \$3,000, the Village Council has 30 days from the receipt of such certificate to approve payment by resolution.
+If approval is not made within 30 days, there is no legal liability on the part of the Village.

-Authority to Contract - Contracts are approved by the Village Council and executed in the name of the Village by the Mayor and the Clerk Treasurer, except as otherwise specified by statute.
+Authority to Contract - Contracts are approved by the village council and executed in the name of the village by the mayor and the fiscal officer, except as otherwise specified by statute.

 Bidding - All contracts for expenditures in excess of \$25,000 shall be authorized by Council and entered into in writing with the lowest and best bidder.
-Ohio Revised Code Section 731.14 requires that bids be opened and publicly read by the Clerk Treasurer at the time, date, and place specified in the advertisement for bids.
-If the position of Village Administrator has been created, Ohio Revised Code Section 731.141 requires that bids be opened and publicly read by the Village Administrator for departments under the Administrator's supervision at the time, date, and place specified in the advertisement for bids.
+Ohio Revised Code Section 731.14 requires that bids be opened and publicly read by the fiscal officer at the time, date, and place specified in the advertisement for bids.
+If the position of village administrator has been created, Ohio Revised Code Section 731.141 requires that bids be opened and publicly read by the village administrator for departments under the administrator's supervision at the time, date, and place specified in the advertisement for bids.
 Exceptions to the bidding requirements include contracts for: